Allen Bathurst, 1st Earl Bathurst: Early life

-Bathurst was the eldest son and heir of Sir Benjamin Bathurst, and his wife, Frances Apsley, daughter of Sir Allen Apsley, of Apsley, Sussex, and Frances daughter of John Petre of Bowhay, Devon.
+Bathurst was the eldest son and heir of Sir Benjamin Bathurst, and his wife, Frances Apsley, daughter of Sir Allen Apsley, of Apsley, Pulborough, Sussex, and Frances daughter of John Petre of Bowhay, Devon.
 He belonged to a family which is said to have settled in Sussex before the Norman Conquest.
 He was born in St James's Square, Westminster and christened at St James's Church in the precincts of the royal palace.
 His father was heavily involved in the slave trade through the Royal African Company and the East India Company, and through this accumulated enough wealth to endow all three of his sons with landed estates.
 Allen Bathurst inherited Cirencester Park from his father, and built the present house between 1714 and 1718.

 Bathurst matriculated at Trinity College, Oxford on 13 May 1700.
 He succeeded his father on 27 April 1704.
 In July 1704, he married his first cousin Catherine Apsley, daughter of Sir Peter Apsley and his wife Catherine Fortrey, daughter of Samuel Fortrey and sister of William Fortrey.

 Parliament

-At the 1705 English general election, Bathurst elected Member of Parliament for the borough of Cirencester in the Country Tory interest.
+At the 1705 English general election, Bathurst was elected Member of Parliament for the borough of Cirencester in the Country Tory interest.
 At the 1708 British general election, he was returned again for Cirencester but the election was declared void on 10 December 1709.
 He was returned again in the contested re-election on 23 December 1709.
 At the 1710 British general election, he was returned in a contest without problems.
 He was highly active under the Tory administration.
 On 1 January 1712, as one of eleven others he was raised to the peerage by Queen Anne as Baron Bathurst, of Battlesden in the County of Bedford and vacated his seat in the House of Commons to sit in the House of Lords.

 As a zealous Tory he defended Francis Atterbury, Bishop of Rochester, and in the House of Lords was an opponent of Sir Robert Walpole.
 Careful never to engage in Jacobite plots, for example, he condemned Sir John Fenwick's conspiracy, Bathurst remained largely remote from politics during Walpole's tenure as Prime Minister.

 After Walpole left office, Bathurst was made a Privy Councillor on 13 July 1742 and served as Captain of the Honourable Corps of Gentlemen Pensioners from 1742 to 1744.
 He was subsequently appointed Treasurer to Frederick, Prince of Wales after the heir to the throne had fallen out with King George II and been banned from Kensington Palace.
 Bathurst was responsible for managing the Prince's chaotic finances until his death in 1751.
 Upon the accession of George III, Frederick's son, as King in 1760, Bathurst secured an annual pension of £2,000 on the heavily taxed Irish establishment.